Pwd9000-ML/blog-devto/posts/2023/GitHub-Dev-Hackathon-2023/GitHub-Dev-Hackathon-2023.md

 ## Background (What made you decide to build this particular app?
 What inspired you?)

-I wanted a way to be able to **build** as well as **test** my Azure Pipelines (CI/CD) processes, but not have the hassle and costs of building a separate self hosted agent.
-I wanted to instead use the same **Codespace** I'm already working in to also use as my Azure Pipelines Agent.
+Wanted to create a way to be able to **build** as well as **test** my Azure Pipelines (CI/CD) processes, but not have the hassle and costs of building a separate self hosted agent.
+To instead utilise the same **Codespace** I'm already working in to also use as my Azure Pipelines agent.

 ### How I built it (How did you utilize GitHub Actions or GitHub Codespaces?
 Did you learn something new along the way?
 Pick up a new skill?)

-I learned how to make community **Codepsaces** to contribute to the wider Dev community and I hope that many others will find my Codespace useful and also contribute to making it even better.
+Learned how to create community **Codepsaces** to contribute to the wider Dev community and I hope that many others will find my Codespace useful and also contribute to making it even better.

 ## Video Tutorial - How to use